driskell/log-courier/docs/Configuration.md

 If this value is modified, the receiving end should also be configured with the new limit.
 For the Logstash plugin, this is the `max_packet_size` setting.

+The maximum value for this setting is 2147483648 (2 GiB).

 ### `"spool timeout"`